Darkbelg/Omni/system_prompt_technical-close-reading-of-video-content.md

 Your response should be approximately 1000 words.

 ## Context
-This is from a live stream on twitch from MrSark.
+This is from a live stream on Twitch from MrSark.
 Where he plays video games.